zo0o0ot/speaker-page/content/slides/tx-coding-in-the-web/index.md

 ???

-# Welcome to THAT Conference 2021!
+# Welcome to THAT Conference Texas: 2022!

 - Background images don't appear to scale correctly unless I also apply "background-size: cover" to the slide.-